 Hark! now I hear them — Ding-dong, bell.

-It’s rewarding to share the Pointhouse and watch guests undergo their own seachange.
+It’s rewarding to watch guests undergo their own seachange when they visit the Pointhouse.
 Shoulders drop, respirations slow and sleep deepens.
 Winter offers an extra quiet time for reflection and renewal.